Rab (island): History

 During the Renaissance it was ruled by Venice from 1409 until the end of the 18th century followed by a brief interlude under Napoleon.
 It was eventually annexed by the Habsburgs in 1815 and remained under Austrian rule till 1918.

 Since a majority of its residents were Italian speakers, the locals sought to be annexed to the Kingdom of Italy, but Italy eventually decided to cede the island to Yugoslavia in 1921, and many of its Italian-speaking residents subsequently left for Istria and the rest of Italy.

 During World War II, the forces of Fascist Italy established the Rab concentration camp on the island.
 A memorial complex built in 1953 commemorates the site of the former camp, located in the village of Kampor.

 After the Second World War, the island was part of the Socialist Federal Republic of Yugoslavia until the Croatian independence referendum in 1991.

 The island of Rab is rich in cultural heritage and cultural-historical monuments that make it a popular vacation destination.
 Rab is also known as a pioneer of naturism after the visit of King Edward VIII and Wallis Simpson.

 The island is nowadays very popular with tourists and families for its beautiful nature, beaches, heritage and many events, particularly the Rab arbalest tournament and the Rab Medieval festival called Rapska Fjera.

+On 16 September 2017, after 183 mm of rain fell by 6:00, all the lowlands of Rab were flooded.